Weak variable step-size schemes for stochastic differential equations based on controlling conditional moments: Introduction

-With the understanding that in numerical integration problems --like the one considered in this paper-- practical methods are needed to determine step-sizes small enough for achieving a good accuracy and large enough to avoid unnecessary computational work, a variety of adaptive strategies for the step-size selection have been developed.
-Remarkable is the diversity of successful strategies designed for the numerical integration of ordinary differential equations (ODEs), and the number of robust and efficient codes based on them that have been implemented (see, e.g., \cite{HairerNorsettWanner1993,Shampine1994,Shampine2003}).
-As a result of the effective control of the local discretization errors, complex problems involving the integration of ODEs can be solved efficiently (see, e.g., \cite{Shampine2003}).
-In the case of SDEs like \eqref{eq:SDE}, various variable step-size strategies for pathwise schemes (strong approximations) have been proposed by extending the trajectory-based approaches developed for integrating ODEs.
-For instance, known is the strategy of halving or doubling the current step size (see, e.g., \cite{GainesLyons1997}), and other based on embedded methods (see, e.g., \cite{BurrageBurrage2002}), on the control of the drift component (see, e.g., \cite{KellyLord2016,LambaMattinglyStuart2007}), and on predictive-integral (PI) controllers (see, e.g., \cite{BurrageHerdianaBurrage2004,IlieJacksonEnright2015}).
+It is known that many complex initial value problems for ordinary differential equations (ODEs) are solved efficiently by controlling effectively the local discretization errors --the error committed in one step of the numerical integration-- (see, e.g., \cite{Shampine2005,Shampine2003}).
+In contrast, variable time-stepping schemes that control the global error are generally considered computationally expensive (see, e.g., \cite{Shampine2005} for a deeper discussion).
+In the numerical solution of SDEs, many variable step-size strategies for schemes that approximate the trajectories of the solution of \eqref{eq:SDE} (strong approximations) have been proposed by extending the local error trajectory-based approaches developed for integrating ODEs.
+For instance, there is the strategy of halving or doubling the current step size (see, e.g., \cite{GainesLyons1997}), and other strategies based on embedded methods (see, e.g., \cite{BurrageBurrage2002}), and on predictive-integral (PI) controllers (see, e.g., \cite{BurrageHerdianaBurrage2004,IlieJacksonEnright2015}).
+On the other hand, strong integrators that control adaptively the numerical stability, by using the drift component of the SDE, have been developed by, e.g., \cite{LambaMattinglyStuart2007,FangGiles2020,KellyLord2016,KellyLord2022}.
+The coupling between the standard Multilevel Monte Carlo method (see, e.g., \cite{Giles2015,Giles2018} for reviews) and the schemes controlling adaptively the numerical stability has been developed in, e.g., \cite{FangGiles2020,KellyLord2016}.

-Unlike for strong integrators for SDEs, only a few works dealing with adaptive strategies for weak integrators --as those concerning this paper to compute $ \mathbb{E} \varphi \left(X_{T}\right) $-- have been published.
-In \cite{Szepessy2001}, two adaptive time-stepping strategies for the Euler scheme were introduced on the bases of a computable leading-order term of an a-posteriori weak error estimate (see also, e.g., \cite{Hoel2014,MoonSzepessyTemponeZouraris2005,Mordecki2008}).
-For this purpose, the algorithms of \cite{Szepessy2001} start with a Monte Carlo simulation of the numerical solution of \eqref{eq:SDE} with a given initial time discretization, and the stochastic step-size method involves the simulation of Brownian bridges.
-On the other hand, R\"ossler \cite{Rossler2004} extended straightforwardly the conventional step-size control of embedded schemes for ODEs to get a variable deterministic time discretization (see also, e.g., \cite{KupperLehnRossler2007,Valinejad2010}).
-To this end, \cite{Rossler2004} combines a pair of embedded stochastic Runge-Kutta schemes with samples generated by Monte Carlo simulations to estimate the ``local error"